everuth/418-Final-Project/README.md

 ## Introduction
 Fire is an increasing problem in British Columbia and In a heavily forested province wildfires are of extreme concern.
 In the last decade we have seen increasingly severe wildfire seasons  which have damaged communities, destroyed wildlife habitat and had devastating economic impacts (Cohen and Westhaven, 2022; Parisien et al. 2023).
 Being able to predict weather patterns associated with fire is useful for allocating resources and preparing communities.
 A more comprehensive understanding of what drives bad fire seasons is especially important as climate change shifts weather patterns changing the parameters of what we can expect from year to year.

 Intuitively it makes sense that areas with higher precipitation will experience fewer fires but is this really the case?
 Multiple studies both within and outside of BC have found that dryer summers produce more severe fire seasons but less research has been done on what influences the spatial variability of fires within a given year (Holden et al., 2018; Meyn et al.,2013; Vore et al., 2020; Zhao, 2015).
-Two 2012 papers from Europe and China examined the causes of the spatial distribution of fire and found that fire location was influenced by precipitation but human impacts to the landscape also played a significant role (Liu et al., 2012; Oliveira et al., 2012).
+Two papers from Europe and China examined the causes of the spatial distribution of fire and found that fire location was influenced by precipitation but human impacts to the landscape also played a significant role (Liu et al., 2012; Oliveira et al., 2014).
 There does not appear to be any more recent analysis of the spatial relationship between fire and precipitation nor is there any research on that subject from within British Columbia.

 In this tutorial we will walk through the steps needed to examine the spatial relationship between fire density and mean daily precipitation values in the 2023 fire season in British columbia.
 We will discuss the different statistical tests available to better understand the relationship between the two variables and we will learn how to apply them.
 I will also share tips and tricks for troubleshooting potential issues that may come up during this analysis.
 The hypothesis for this analysis is the following:

-**The null hypothesis**:Average daily precipitation from May - October in 2023 does not explain fire density in 2023 in British Columbia.
+**The Null hypothesis**:Average daily precipitation from May - October in 2023 does not explain fire density in 2023 in British Columbia.

 **The Alternate hypothesis**: Average daily precipitation from May - October in 2023 does explain fire density in 2023 in British columbia.

 The fire data used in this analysis comes from the BC open data catalogue and is titled “BC Wildfire Incident Locations - Historical” you can find this and many more amazing free datasets on the BC data catalogue website: https://catalogue.data.gov.bc.ca/datasets

 The precipitation data used in this analysis comes from the Pacific Climate Impacts Consortium open data portal.
 The data I downloaded from the PCIC website came from the following station networks: BC Hydro, BC Ministry of Environment and Climate Change Strategy, BC Ministry of Forests - Wildfire Service Network, Ministry of Transportation and Infrastructure - Automated stations.
 You can access the PCIC open data portal here: https://www.pacificclimate.org/data/bc-station-data-disclaimer

 ## Data cleaning
 ### Precipitation data